Morrow County Municipal Court

-The court deals with adult misdemeanor criminal cases and adult traffic cases.
-It also handles civil cases up to $15,000 and small claims cases up to $3,000.
-Some of the common types of criminal and traffic of cases that come through the court system at the Morrow County Municipal Court include:
+The court deals with misdemeanor criminal cases and traffic cases.
+This court only hears misdemeanors and only deals with adult defendants.
+The felony cases and juvenile cases are heard in the Common Pleas Court (it’s easy to get confused because they are in the same building).
+Some of the common types of cases that come through the court system at the Municipal Court include:

 It is important to keep in mind that different cases may follow different paths: what is discussed here is simply the most common path that cases progress through the court system.
-You should go over all of this with your attorney.
-He or she can explain everything to you in detail and give you more insight into the phases of your case.
+To be sure of the exact process in the Morrow County Municipal Court, you can read the court’s Local Rules.

 Court sessions generally begin at 9:00 am and at 1:00 pm.
 The Municipal Court is located in the lower level (basement) of the courthouse.
 When you enter the door to the building, you should check-in at the Clerk of Court office which is straight ahead.
 You should then wait for your case to be called by the bailiff.

 The first time you appear in the Morrow County Municipal Court is your arraignment.
 During the arraignment, you will be asked to enter a plea.
 You have three choices – no contest, guilty, or not guilty.
 This choice is very important, so you should know how you’re going to plead before you go to court.
 If you choose to plead guilty or no contest, you will likely be sentenced and finish the case at that time.